jtebert/how-to-make/_posts/2017-11-22-interface-application-programming.md

 week: Week 12
 ---

-**Assignment:** write an application that interfaces with an input and/or output device that you made, comparing as many tool options as possible.
+**Assignment:** Write an application that interfaces with an input and/or output device that you made, comparing as many tool options as possible.

 <!-- more -->